-Dance of the Unforgotten (a fully illustrated literary fable for adults)
+Dance of the Unforgotten (an illustrated work of literary fiction for adults)

 The small world below her was a regret: